You can write the perfect blog post and it still might not rank first on Google.

 These are the industry-leaders when it comes to SEO software and backlink analysis assistance, and many of them offer a free version of their software.

-But once you select your software, what metrics should you be looking for?
+The SEO software market is largely driven by the growing need for time-efficient search engine optimization, but once you select your software, what metrics should you be looking for?

 We’ll outline the main components of the analysis and why each is important.